OlivierCoen/nf-chimera-detector/docs/usage.md

 ## 3 - Use both public and local data

-You can combine analysis of both local and public data in one single analysis by specifying both the `--families` and `--fastq` flags.
+You can combine analysis of both local and public data in one single analysis by specifying both the `--families` / `--family_file` and `--fastq` flags.

 ### Reproducibility